 Transfer students are encouraged to participate in the summer writing competition as well.
 Those interested should contact Annette Moore, the Associate Director of Admissions.

 Offers of membership are extended in late July or early August.
 All members must be able to report back to school for the start of orientation, which will be held in late August.

 Current 1L Letter

 The Topic Access Program

 Second- and third-year students may also join the Law Review through the Topic Access program.
 Students are accepted to the Law Review on the basis of a student comment deemed publishable by the managing board.
 For more information, see the Topic Access memo below.
-For additional questions, please contact Jamie Schulte and Kevin Zimmerman, Topic Access & Recruitment Editors.
+For additional questions, please contact Daniel Alperstein and Krista Perry, Topic Access & Recruitment Editors.